 Entering Bosnia we find we are actually entering the Republic of Srpska or the region inhabited by Serbs who claim ownership to this and a larger portion of Bosnia.

 It really is intriguing to see Serb, Croat and Bosnian flags and paraphernalia along the way depending on what town or area you are in.
 It is hard to come to grips with the complexity that makes up Bosnia and Herzegovina and it really is a miracle this country even exists.

 On our left is the expanse of Lake Bileca a man made lake which is enjoyed by locals from the town of the same name.
 Bileca has a few stores and cafes but doesn’t offer much in the way of tourism so we speed through and continue onward.

-We pass through a barren valley wasteland which is beautiful in its starkness and reminiscent of areas of Canada we’ve been to.
+We pass through a rocky valley wasteland which is beautiful in its starkness and reminiscent of areas of Canada we’ve been to.

 Approaching Mostar –

 The roads aren’t as good as in Montenegro but are decent enough except for a few sections here and there.

 After Stolac things liven up and there is more traffic and activity roadside as the area becomes more residential approaching Mostar.

 Vineyards and huge billboards advertising local elections greet us in Mostar as we drive towards the centre.

 Hello Mostar! –